• Skip to main content

 What About Unemployment If I Am Out of Work?

 You should consult with the board-certified workers’ compensation lawyers at Johnson & Groninger PLLC.
 You may be entitled to receive more benefits from workers’ compensation than from unemployment.
-Valerie Johnson and Jennifer Segnere have represented hundreds of workers in occupational disease claims and are prepared to answer your questions.
+Valerie Johnson and Jennifer Segnere have represented hundreds of Healthcare workers in occupational disease claims and are prepared to answer your questions.
 Call 919-568-1318 with questions for us.

 Primary Sidebar